Skip to content

 SQL Mode Restore

-1. Download the .sql.gz.age backup file from your Rclone remote.
+1. Download the .sql.gz.age backup file from your Rclone remote

 2. Decrypt: age -d -i /path/to/private.key backup.sql.gz.age > backup.sql.gz

-3. Unzip: gunzip backup.sql.gz
+3. Decompress: gunzip backup.sql.gz

 4. Restore: psql -h localhost -U your_db_user -d your_target_db < backup.sql